MdSahilIslam/Calculator-by-sahil/README.md

-This is fully responsive simple calculator made using Html, Css & JavaScript
+This is a fully responsive simple calculator made using Html, Css & JavaScript